kids encyclopedia robot

 Muller has been listed as a team member of the ABC's television program Catalyst since 2008.

-During his Ph.D. course, he also taught at a tutoring company, where he took a full-time job as Science Head after he completed the course in 2008.
+During his Ph.D. program, he taught at a tutoring company, where he became the full-time Science Head after completing his Ph.D. in 2008.
 He quit the job at the end of 2010.

 Since 2011, Muller has continued to appear on Catalyst, reporting scientific stories from around the globe, and on Australian television network Ten as the 'Why Guy' on the Breakfast program.
 In May 2012, he gave a TEDxSydney talk using the subject of his thesis.
 He presented the documentary Uranium – Twisting the Dragon's Tail, which aired in July–August 2015 on several public television stations around the world and won the Eureka Prize for Science Journalism.